Winor/RPiLC/README.md

-# RPiLC - Raspberry PI LED Control
+# RPiLC - Raspberry Pi LED Control

 Easily control your RGB LED strip with a Raspberry PI.